 4. Analyze ad copy

-We’ve talked about PPC ad settings and analytics, but what about the meat of your ads?
+We’ve talked about PPC ad settings and analytics, but what about the central focus of your ads?
 I’m talking about content.

 Every PPC audit should include a detailed review of each ad’s content.
 Look out for: